NagaAjay1812/terraform-multienv/README.md

+We are using Terraform to create the infra here we have three ways
+1. workspace,
+2. tfvars
+3. seperate repos

 # workspace
 If you want to create multiple environemnt, you can use Terraform workspace.
 Terraform will provide a special variable called terraform.workspace terraform workspace --help(to list all the commands) to create new, select, and delete  environments.

-- We can use terraform.workpace variable, we control the values
+- We can use terraform.workspace variable, we control the values
 ex: terraform workspace select dev -> value should be t3.micro; qa -> value should be t3.small ; prod -> value should be t3.medium
 i.e., consistent across all the environments (dev, qa, uat, prod) What do you mean by environment means -> same code on all environments